NBA Players

 Divorce Settlement

 Rasheed Wallace was married to Fatima Sanders for the better part of two decades, tying the knot in 1998.
-Before doing so, Sanders signed a prenuptial agreement put before her by Rasheed to protect his assets.
+Before doing so, Sanders signed a prenuptial agreement proposed by Rasheed to protect his assets.
 In 2014, both parties filed for divorce in separate states: Wallace in North Carolina and Sanders in Michigan.

 Sanders argued that the couple’s primary residence, bank accounts, and annual tax filings were all in Michigan, and thus, the divorce proceedings should also take place in the state.
-Ultimately, reports suggest that Fatima Sanders began receiving alimony payments of $10,000 per month, as per the court’s decision.
+Ultimately, reports suggest that Fatima Sanders began receiving $10,000 per month in alimony, per the court’s decision.
 That said, this figure was never publicly verified.

 Real Estate